Decoding the Web of Belief

 First, we search for the subject of a triple on Wikidata.
 We look through the results and pick the one that is most similar.
 If it’s a close enough match, we use the Wikidata entry; if not, we discard the triple.
 We repeat the same process for the object.

 The code uses Levenshtein distance to measure how similar each result is to our original term.
-This method counts the minimum number of single-character edits needed to turn one string into another.
+This method counts the minimum number of single-character edits needed to transform one string into another.
 The allowed edits are:

 • inserting a character